dataasciences/dataasciences.github.io/_posts/2024-05-20-Topic-Modeling.md

 It is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
 For example, if observations are words collected into documents, it posits that each document is a mixture of a small number of topics and that each word's presence is attributable to one of the document's topics.

 LSI examines the words used in a document and looks for their relationships with other words.
 LSI allows a system to determine the kind of words that a document might be relevant for, even if they are not actually used on the document itself.
-But having content that is full of words that have relationships with each other, you are strengthening the document for all of those words.
+But by having content that is full of words that have relationships with each other, you are strengthening the document for all of those words.

 LDA is a significant extension of LSI.
 Words are grouped into topics.
-They can exist in more than one topic, in fact most do.
+They can exist in more than one topic, in fact, most do.
 LDA tackles ambiguity by comparing a document to two topics and determining which topic is closer to the document, across all combinations of topics which seem broadly relevant.
 In doing so, LDA helps to determine which documents are most relevant to which topics.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d3/Latent_Dirichlet_allocation.svg/593px-Latent_Dirichlet_allocation.svg.png)

 α is the parameter of the Dirichlet prior on the per-document topic distributions, β is the parameter of the Dirichlet prior on the per-topic word distribution.
 $$ θ_m $$ is the topic distribution for document m.
 $$ φ_k $$ is the word distribution for topic k.
-$$ z_mn $$ is the topic for the n-th word in document m, and
+$$ z_m_n $$ is the topic for the n-th word in document m, and
-$$ wmn $$ is the specific word.
+$$ w_m_n $$ is the specific word.

 The fact that W is grayed out means that words $$ w_ij $$ are the only observable variables, and the other variables are latent variables.
 A sparse Dirichlet prior can be used to model the topic-word distribution, following the intuition that the probability distribution over words in a topic is skewed, so that only a small set of words have high probability.
 The resulting model is the most widely applied variant of LDA today.
 The plate notation for this model is shown below, where  K denotes the number of topics and  $$ φ_1 $$, …, $$ φ_k $$ are V -dimensional vectors storing the parameters of the Dirichlet-distributed topic-word distributions (V is the number of words in the vocabulary).